 "I want to give back what I have received.
 And I believe I can do that as part of the Conway School of Nursing community."

 "I’ve always had an interest in engineering and computing.
 My professors helped guide this pursuit for knowledge by guiding me to different organizations on campus that support this desire"

 "Catholic University has been extremely supportive of the ROTC program here...
 I've been blessed with a lot of great opportunities."

 At CatholicU, you get to be a part of creating new knowledge.
 And that’s true no matter your year or field of study.
 Our faculty research all kinds of topics, from politics and public policy to healthcare, engineering, and technology, and beyond.
 There aren’t many universities where you can earn a co-author credit on a published paper while you’re still an undergrad.
 Here, research is for everyone.

 University Research Day is an annual celebration of the joy of discovery, bringing students and faculty together from all disciplines to learn from one another.
-Recent undergraduate research have included tutoring students with ADHD, Roman cement, the patent process, Captain America, Andy Warhol, and even our neighborhood of Brookland.
+Recent undergraduate research topics have included Roman cement, tutoring students with ADHD, the patent process, Captain America, Andy Warhol, and even our neighborhood of Brookland.

 These are just a few of the D.C.-based organizations where students have interned or worked (and you could be next):